trifle-io/trifle-io/docs/trifle-stats-rb/getting_started.md

 Trifle::Stats.configure do |config|
   config.driver = Trifle::Stats::Driver::Redis.new(Redis.new)
-  config.track_ranges = [:hour, :day]
+  config.granularities = ['10m', '1h', '1d', '1w', '1mo']
   config.time_zone = 'Europe/Bratislava'
-  config.beginning_of_week = :monday
+  config.beginning_of_week = 'monday'
-  config.designator = Trifle::Stats::Designator::Linear.new(min: 0, max: 100, step: 10)
 end
 ```

 This configuration will create a Redis driver that will be used to persist your metrics.
-It will create metrics for two ranges: per-hour and per-day.
-These ranges will be localized against `Europe/Bratislava` timezone.
+It will create metrics for these buckets: per-10-minutes, per-hour, per-day, per-week and per-month.
+These granularities will be localized against `Europe/Bratislava` timezone.

 The `beginning_of_week` setting is used if you track weekly metrics (which in above case we don't).
-The `designator` is used for tracking histogram distribution.

 ## Storing some metrics